 As it turns out, fixing a broken lipstick is even easier than fixing a broken powder product.
 "This is a pretty easy fix," Christine says.
 She starts by sticking the broken lipstick in the freezer.
 This will help bond the broken pieces back together.
 If that doesn't work, "warm it up with a tiny makeup spatula and push it into a small empty container," she advises.
 Again, you can find these at makeup or art stores.
 "I also microwave the lipsticks a little bit so they fully melt down into the container," Christine explains.

 Khachaturian agrees with Christine that repurposing the broken part into a separate container is your best move.
 "Lipsticks can be a little tricky, as creams don’t work the same way as powders," he says.
 "What I like to suggest to get a little round sample or travel container that you can find at pretty much any drugstore or beauty supply and smoosh the broken part into that.
-You can also dig out the leftover lipstick from inside tube and use that as well!
+You can also dig out the leftover lipstick from the inside of the tube and use that as well!
 A lip brush that collapses or that has a lid is a great tool to pair for this kind of scenario."

 While it's just a fact of life that certain products are more breakable than others, Christine says it might be worth sussing out the weak from the durable, especially if you travel often.
 "Some products last longer in their containers," she says.
 "Chanel is the first that comes to mind.
 I’ve dropped my palettes and lipsticks, and they are perfect for use after."
-We like Chanel's Rouge Coco Lipsticks, which are hydrating and ultra-pigmented.
+We like Chanel's Rouge Coco Lipsticks ($38), which are hydrating and ultra-pigmented.

 As for Khachaturian, he recommends keeping the product's packaging if you'll be traveling.
 "As much as I feel like a pack rat, I like to keep the boxes from some of my favorite palettes and products.
 This gives them a little bit of extra armor, especially when traveling," he says.
 "Another trick with keeping your products from breaking is to pack them tightly.
 When they have too much room to move around, you risk them breaking.
 If they’re packed up nicely and can’t fly around, then they’ll be much safer!"